emc-openstack/vnx-direct-driver/README_ISCSI.md

 ### Install Cinder driver

-EMC VNX iSCSI Direct Driver provided in the installer package consists of two python files:
+EMC VNX iSCSI Direct Driver provided in the installer package consists of three python files:

         emc_vnx_cli.py
         emc_cli_iscsi.py
+        queueworker.py

-Copy the above two files to the `cinder/volume/drivers/emc/` directory of your OpenStack node(s) where cinder-volume is running.
+Copy the above files to the `cinder/volume/drivers/emc/` directory of your OpenStack node(s) where cinder-volume is running.

 ### Register with VNX